sudo-suhas/go-beanstalk-gin/docs/create-gin-webapp.md

 ### `dep init`

-Initialise `dep` to be able to vendor the dependencies:
+Initialise the project using `dep` which will parse dependencies, write manifest and lock files, and vendor the dependencies:

 ```shell
 $ dep init